Anthropology

 Overview

-On our Graduate Diploma in Anthropology, you will explore the holistic and comparative breadth of anthropology.
-And study humans from a variety of social, cultural, biological and evolutionary perspectives.
+On our graduate Diploma in Anthropology, you will explore the holistic and comparative breadth of anthropology, studying humans from a variety of social, cultural, biological and evolutionary perspectives.

-Our course allows you to gain a qualification in anthropology at advanced undergraduate level as:
+You can gain a qualification in anthropology at advanced undergraduate level if you are a:

-• or if you have equivalent qualifications or work experience.
+• if you have equivalent qualifications or work experience.

 We are one of the few universities in the UK to teach social and biological anthropology side by side.

-You will be part of a dynamic community of research scholars undertaking internationally recognised and world-leading research.
-And benefit from excellent learning resources, both at Oxford Brookes and at Oxford’s museums and libraries including:
+Join part of a dynamic community of research scholars undertaking internationally recognised and world-leading research.
+You will benefit from excellent learning resources at Oxford Brookes University, and at Oxford’s museums and libraries including:

 • the Bodleian Library